 Mini-Grant Application for Service and Social Action (SASA) Student Organizations

 Each semester SASA student organizations have the opportunity to apply for mini-grant funds through the Center for Social Concern/Campus Ministry.
 You can receive up to $300.00 from this mini-grant each semester.
 Upon receipt of your application materials, the mini-grant funding committee will determine your eligibility and need for mini-grant funds this semester.
-Within 3 weeks of the due date, we will let you know if your organization will receive the funds requested or not.
+On March 4, we will let you know if your organization will receive the funds requested or not.

 Please read the below information carefully before filling out the application materials.